casper-network/docs-archive/validators/running-a-node.md

 ## Running a Validator Node

-Pre-packaged binaries are published to [http://repo.casperlabs.io/casperlabs/repo](http://repo.casperlabs.io/casperlabs/repo).
+Pre-packaged binaries are published to [Bintray](https://bintray.com/casperlabs/), and [the release page of the main CasperLabs repo](https://github.com/CasperLabs/CasperLabs/releases).
 The following are an example of installing the node on Ubuntu.

 ### Prerequisites